mrkeww/all-skyblock/README.md

 **All Skyblock** is a Hypixel SkyBlock™ Modpack that has the best utility mods for skyblock all in one pack!

-It is recommended to download the latest release! (older versions probably doesn't work)
+It is recommended to download the latest release! (older versions don't work)

 Info about use of optifine on the bottom of this page!